SELECT

 Parameters Description

-ON <join_condition> One or more boolean comparison expressions that specify the logic to join the two specified tables and which columns should be compared.
-For example: ON join_table1.column = join_table2.column
+ON <join_condition> One or more BOOLEAN comparison expressions that specify the logic to join two specified tables and which columns to compare.
+For example: ON join_table1.column = join_table2.column.

 JOIN with USING clause syntax